 - The outsourcing of key functions of the company:

-- o internal audit function;
+- internal audit function;

 - compliance function;

-- risk management function;
+- o risk management function;

-- actuarial function.
+- o actuarial function.

 - The outsourcing of other functions and insurance activities that are fundamental for the ability of the company to carry out its core business, such as:

 - o sales,

 - o claims management,

 - o policy management, incl. underwriting

-- accounting,
+- o accounting,

-- investments and/or asset management,
+- o investments and/or asset management,

 - o product development and pricing of insurance products,

-- o rendering of data storage services
+- rendering of data storage services

-- o regular maintenance and support for the relevant IT systems
+- regular maintenance and support for the relevant IT systems

 - ORSA process (Own Risk and Solvency Assessment).